Gzk738/vps_server/content/xai/extern_expmodel.md

     label.append(f1_score.index(max(f1_score)))

  ```
- train data : Probability changes in the interpretation process
+ Training data : Probability changes in the interpretation process

- label : index of highest f1 score
+ Label : index of highest f1 score

  model type : Multiclass Model (10 categories, since the number of explanations is 10, predict the index with the highest f1 value based on the probability change)